We edit books

 In 2003 the New England Science Fiction Association honored us with their annual Skylark Award, which is basically cool beyond our ability to quite explain.
 Thank you, NESFA, you rock.
 Jane Yolen was awarded the Skylark in 1990; here’s the cautionary tale she now delivers at every Skylark ceremony.

-With the help of co-bloggers James D. Macdonald, Avram Grumer, and Abi Sutherland—and in the fond memory of our late co-blogger John M. Ford—we maintain a weblog: Making Light.
+With the help of co-bloggers Avram Grumer and Abi Sutherland—and in the fond memory of our late co-blogger John M. Ford—we maintain a weblog: Making Light.
 Check out the outstanding comment sections.
 We’re extravagantly proud of our readers.

 —with both of us, in the May 2013 issue of Locus